Candidates for U.S. Representative, 4th District

 Congressman Peter DeFazio was first elected to the U.S. Congress in 1986 and is now the longest serving House member in Oregon’s history.
 As the dean of the Oregon House delegation, he has developed a reputation as an independent, passionate and effective lawmaker.

-DeFazio previously served as the Ranking Member on the House Natural Resources Committee, where he focused on energy, federal lands, ocean and fisheries, and Native American issues.
-In 2013, he successfully passed his balanced, bipartisan O&C solution that creates private sector jobs, provides revenues to failing counties, and permanently protects old-growth and other irreplaceable environmental treasures.
+DeFazio has been active during the COVID-19 pandemic, pushing through bills to help individuals, families, veterans, rural communities, small businesses, airlines, hospitals, schools and other public entities suffering from the economic impacts of the crisis.

-DeFazio and his wife, Myrnie Daut, live in Springfield, Oregon.
-He has logged roughly five million miles traveling between Oregon and Washington, DC.
+DeFazio and his wife, Myrnie Daut, live in Springfield.
 DeFazio has voted against and refused to accept congressional pay raises while the government is deficit spending.
 Instead, he has used his pay raises to fund scholarships at five southwestern Oregon community colleges.
 As of the end of 2018, DeFazio has contributed more than $437,000 of after-tax salary toward 270 scholarships.
 He counts these scholarships among his proudest accomplishments.

 Doyle Canning